-If you’ve been listening and hearing a lot of great examples of recorded music, you can usually tell whether a song sounds “complete” and “awe-inspiring,” rather than “plain” and “forgettable.”
+If you’ve been listening and hearing a lot of great examples of recorded music, you can usually tell whether a song sounds “complete” and “awe-inspiring” rather than “plain” and “forgettable.”

-The difference between them is, yes, you guessed it, the arrangement.
+The difference between them is, yes, you guessed it, the song arrangement.
 Placing each element of the song in a place where it can shine will bring out the personality and EMOTION of your song.

 Music isn’t only aurally enjoyed.

-The story and the interpretation the arise from patterns and principles capture the listener’s attention.
+The story and the interpretation that arise from patterns and principles capture the listener’s attention.
 Not only will they find it pleasant, but they’ll also internalize it and remember how it made them feel and what it made them think.

 In addition, knowing the concepts behind what makes music great can help you whenever you get stuck.
 It’s difficult to find a solution when you have no idea what it looks like!